BPintoJetstar/annotation/CI.md

 While many companies practice Continuous Delivery, few embrace Continuous Deployment.
 Continuous Deployment is risky because anyone could introduce a bug into production with a simple commit, and you need to introduce processes to reduce this risk.

+## What is Continuous Testing ##

+Continuous testing is the process of executing automated tests as part of the software delivery pipeline to obtain feedback on the business risks associated with a software release candidate as rapidly as possible.

+Test automation is designed to produce a set of pass/fail data points correlated to user stories or application requirements.
+Continuous testing, on the other hand, focuses on business risk and provides insight on whether the software can be released.
+To achieve this shift, we need to stop asking, “Are we done testing?” and instead concentrate on, “Does the release candidate have an acceptable level of business risk?”

 # PipeLine #

 Build pipne line represents the steps to move new code from development into production.
 The basic steps in the build pipeline are: